getmaxun/maxun_docs/docs/robot/search/introduction.md

 - All links found on the page
 - HTTP status code

-## ✅ When to Use Search Robots
+## ✅ When to Use Search

 1. You need to gather information from multiple sources on a topic
 2. You want to scrape content from top search results automatically
 3. You need to monitor search rankings for specific queries

-## ❌ When Not to Use Search Robots
+## ❌ When Not to Use Search

 1. You already know the exact URLs you want to scrape (use Crawl or Scrape robots)
 2. You need results from a specific search engine other than DuckDuckGo
 3. You need highly personalized or location-specific results
 4. You're searching for extremely niche content with few results

-For known URLs, use Crawl robots for multiple pages or Scrape robots for single pages.
+For known URLs, use Crawl for multiple pages or Scrape for single pages.

 ## Using with SDK